October 9th, 2020 | How (Not) to Build a Business.

 Yes, if you were active in business development for the last ten years, and you’ve been attending business meetups and conferences for all this time (and failed at ten different projects so far), you will casually know a ton of people.
 But what’s the added value of that?
 I won’t count how many times I was invited for a business meeting, where the only thing that the person was talking about for the whole hour, was naming all the people they knew.
 Or rather, all the people they had ever spoken to.
 And most probably, they appended me to the list of contacts to brag about after our meeting…

-The second reason why serial entrepreneurs never become truly successful is related to personal development.
+The second reason why serial entrepreneurs never become truly successful is related to personal development as well professional development.
 Or, a lack thereof.
 Namely, they not only lack expertise that would bring a new IP to their company, but they also don’t learn while doing their projects.
 Since every business they build has a different target group, the only knowhow that they can transfer from one project to another, are very basic business skills such as the principles of online marketing or a growing network of causal business contacts.
 To come up with a real innovation, or to even correctly diagnose the failure of the previous project, one needs to have some depth in the knowledge about the subject-matter in the first place.

 All these observations bugged me for a long time.
 In business development, they always tell you that failure is a success in fact.
 Allegedly, investors think warmer about the budding entrepreneurs who can get over failure rather than those who succeeded with their first project.
 Is this true though?
 If you don’t learn anything from your failures, but rather, jump on yet another business opportunity, what is the value of that to the investor?
 There is no value.
 There is huge difference between pivoting, namely changing the business model for your business following the demand, and jumping the ship.